 You should note that a standard deduction of 30% of the rental income is offered to you straight away.

 In addition to this, you can avail of deduction under Section 24(b) to cover the interest paid on a loan that you may have taken for the construction, extension, repair, or reconstruction of your commercial property.

 A lot of people think that this deduction is allowed only on residential property, but it can also be availed on your let-out commercial property.

 When you have bought a commercial property and are using it fully or partially for the purpose of your own business or profession, such a portion of the property will not come into your tax purview as an individual but will be counted in the business’s taxation.

 Here, you can set off the amount spent on the repair and maintenance of the property against your business income.

-You can save this tax burden by investing the net consideration of such sale in residential property and get deduction under Section 54F.
+You can save this tax burden by investing the net consideration of such a sale in residential property and getting a deduction under Section 54F.

-Shown above were the three major categories under which you may wonder about the tax liability.
+Shown above were the three major categories under which you may wonder about tax liability.